Alessandrx204/Buckshot-Roulette-Calculator-Python/README.md

 # Buckshot Roulette: Python Practice „Software” Version 1.0α

 # DISCLAIMER:
 Hi.
-I’m just a stupid girl who decided to start coding in her 20s (late bloomer vibes, I’ll probably never be good).
+I’m just a stupid human who decided to start coding in her 20s (late bloomer vibes, I’ll probably never be good).
 This weird lil’ Python project is nothing more than a messy, exaggeratedly redundant, and probably inefficient exercise.
 Please don’t be mad at it(◞‸◟).
 It’s just me figuring out how to think like a programmer.

 If you’re looking at the code and asking “why would she write it like this?”—the answer is most likely: I had no idea what I was doing, but I was having fun.
 And that’s the point.